The .410 bore is a great way to learn gun safety.

 Stevens 301 Single Shot

 The use of .410 bore as a turkey gun has started to take off in recent years.
-With the right birdshot load and the right choke, it is more than capable of taking down a big gobbler.
+With the right birdshot load and the right choke, it is more than capable of taking down a big gobbler with a tight shot pattern.
 If you are looking for a solid turkey gun, this offering from Savage Arms is a good option.
 This break action single shot comes fitted with a 26-inch barrel and an extra-full choke tube for tight patterns.
 The 3-inch chamber allows this gun to handle magnum turkey loads.
 This gun comes pre-fitted with a rail, perfect for a small red dot sight.
 It also has a bead sight system compatible with TruGlo for turkey hunters looking for a little more simplicity.
 This gun is offered with a synthetic stock and forend in either Mossy Oak Obsession or Bottomland to blend into your surroundings.
 The best part is the price.
 The MRSP is only about $200 and this gun can usually be found for much less than that.

 Browning Citori White Lightning Small Gauges